 - Types of trains in the UK and 1st and 2nd Class Options for travel

 - Availability of WiFi on UK trains

-- Safety while traveling on the UK train network
+- Safety while travelling on the UK train network

 - Toilet facilities on UK trains